smithkerrin01/Tidy-Data-Project/CodeBook.md

 ##Averages Of All Mean and Standard Deviation Measures in the Human Activity Recognition Using Smartphones Dataset
 ----------------------------------------------------------------

-(*Following example provided in Getting and Cleaning Data Quiz 1.)
+(*Following the example provided in Getting and Cleaning Data Quiz 1.)

 subjectId -- 2
   * Subject identifier
     * 1 ..
 30

 activityName -- 18
   * Activity performed by subjects.
 Each person performed six activities.